Yogscast: Other podcasts

 Simon's Peculiar Portions takes the form of hosts Simon Lane and Lewis Brindley discussing odd but true news stories Simon has found on the internet each week.
-The podcast is also published in video form to the main Yogscast Youtube channel.
+The podcast is also published in video form to the main Yogscast YouTube channel.

 Pitch, Please is hosted by Yogscast editors Tom Hazell and Alex Turner.
 Each episode, the hosts discuss wacky pitches for new video games with one or more of the developers from Yogscast Games, often guest starring another member or friend of the Yogscast.

-High Rollers: Aerois is an RPG Dungeons and Dragons podcast hosted by a group of Yogscast members known as the High Rollers, led by Mark "Sherlock" Hulmes in the role of Dungeon Master.
+High Rollers: Aerois is an RPG Dungeons & Dragons podcast hosted by a group of Yogscast members known as the High Rollers, led by Mark "Sherlock" Hulmes in the role of Dungeon Master.

 Live broadcasts

 The Yogscast Jingle Jam is a series of live streams that are shown over the course of December each year with the intention to raise money for charity.

-High Rollers D&D is a Dungeons & Dragons series being played on the Sunday Tabletop RPG Show, part of the daily Yogscast live stream schedule.
-The show is broadcast live on the Yogscast Twitch channel on Sundays from 5pm GMT.
-It is the largest Dungeons and Dragons livestream in Europe, and has partnered with Wizards of the Coast on several miniseries.
+High Rollers D&D is a live play Dungeons & Dragons series that was broadcast live on the Yogscast Twitch channel on Sundays from 5pm GMT.
+It is the largest Dungeons & Dragons livestream in Europe, and has partnered with Wizards of the Coast on several miniseries.
+High Rollers D&D left the Yogscast in 2023 to become an independently produced show.

 The Yogscast Poker Nights is a series of poker games broadcast live on Twitch.
 In May 2018, The Yogscast signed a six-episode sponsorship deal with KamaGames to promote the latter's Pokerist app on the live stream.